monorepo-template/monorepo-template/README.md

 - If you use VIM, run `yarn sdks vim`.
 - If you use Visual Studio Code, run `yarn sdks vscode`.

+To test your changes to the repository, run `yarn test`.

 ### Application

 - To build the application, run `yarn application:build`.